PhD in Security and Global Studies

 ADMISSION REQUIREMENTS

-- A Master’s degree in a related field from an accredited institution with a minimum GPA of 3.0 (on a 4.0 scale).
+- Academic Qualification Hold a Master’s degree in a relevant discipline from an accredited higher education institution, with a minimum cumulative grade point average (CGPA) of 3.0 on a 4.0 scale, or its equivalent.

 ACCREDITATION